omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 ### Columns

-The items on the page will initially display in the [default format for your site (grid or list)](../sites/site_theme.md#layout-for-browse-pages).
-This list of results displays the title, description, and thumbnail for each resource, just as is the case with other browse lists.
+The items on the public page will initially display in a list, including the title, description, and thumbnail for each resource.
 These rows may be truncated (overly long text will be hidden).

 You can configure the information displayed about the results by adding columns of metadata to the display for your faceted browse.
 This will convert the display into a table with a row for each resource in the results.
 Columns are set on a category-by-category basis.
 Depending on whether your page has one category or multiple categories, the display of the initial page may change.

-On the public view of a facted browse, users can sort by a column by selecting it from the dropdown menu.
+On the public view of a faceted browse, users can sort by a column by selecting it from the dropdown menu.
 Each column can be sorted in ascending or descending order.
 If you would like to prevent users from sorting by a certain column, you can check the "Exclude sort by" checkbox when configuring that column to exclude it from the dropdown menu.

 !!! note
 	If a value is very long, such as the resource title or description, you may end up with very tall table rows, with the largest field occupying the widest column and other columns narrowed down to compensate.
 You can use the [CSS Editor module](csseditor.md) to implement a truncation where overflowing text is hidden.